vlingo/xoom-designer/README.md

 - On the specific build page there are two artifacts listed:
 ```
         JARs
-        starter
+        designer
 ```
-- Click the link that says **starter** and it will start a download
+- Click the link that says **designer** and it will start a download
 - Follow the above [Installaiton](#Installation) steps

 To build your own Designer from daily snapshots, see the next section.

 ### Note for Developers

-If developing on the `vlingo-xoom-start` project, the `VLINGO_XOOM_STARTER_HOME` must be set a bit differently.
+If developing on the `xoom-designer` project, the `VLINGO_XOOM_DESIGNER_HOME` must be set a bit differently.
 It should point to an inner folder under the cloned repository.
 Using a *nix shell, such as `bash`, do this:

 ```
-$ VLINGO_XOOM_STARTER_HOME=[git-clone-path]/dist/starter
+$ VLINGO_XOOM_DESIGNER_HOME=[git-clone-path]/dist/designer
-$ export VLINGO_XOOM_STARTER_HOME
+$ export VLINGO_XOOM_DESIGNER_HOME
 ```

 On Windows you can use the *System Properties > Advanced > Environment Variables...* to set the property permanently.
 For a one-time setting before running the design tool you can use the command line:

 ```
-C:\> set VLINGO_XOOM_STARTER_HOME=[git-clone-path]\dist\starter
+C:\> set VLINGO_XOOM_DESIGNER_HOME=[git-clone-path]\dist\designer
 ```

-After making changes, from the root project directory build and run the starter.
+After making changes, from the root project directory build and run the designer.
 On *nix do this:

 ```
 $ mvn clean package -P frontend
 ...
-$ java -jar target/vlingo-xoom-starter-1.6.1-SNAPSHOT.jar gui
+$ java -jar target/xoom-designer-1.6.1-SNAPSHOT.jar gui
 ```
 On Windows, do this:

 ```
 C:\[git-clone-path]> mvn clean package -P frontend
 ...
-C:\[git-clone-path]> java -jar target\vlingo-xoom-starter-1.6.1-SNAPSHOT.jar gui
+C:\[git-clone-path]> java -jar target\xoom-designer-1.6.1-SNAPSHOT.jar gui
 ```

 We look forward to your VLINGO XOOM contribution!

 ### Application Generation

-In addition to the command-line interface (see below), `vlingo-xoom-starter` provides a web/graphical user interface for a rapid application generation.
-Simply open a terminal window and run the Starter.
+In addition to the command-line interface (see below), `xoom-designer` provides a web/graphical user interface for a rapid application generation.
+Simply open a terminal window and run the Designer.

 ```
  $ ./xoom gui